Skip Navigation

 The Guildhall, UK

-Refurbishment of the historic York Guildhall to create new hub for business enterprise and events
+Refurbishment of the historic York Guildhall to create new hub for business enterprise and events.

 The refurbishment and remodelling of City of York Council’s grade I, II* and II listed, 15th-century Guildhall to create state-of-the-art co-working facilities in the heart of the historic city.

-York, United Kingdom
+Location: York, United Kingdom

-Date started:
+Date started: 2015

-Completion date:
+Completion date: 2022

-Client type:
+Client type: real estate

-cost and commercial management
+Main capabilities: cost and commercial management

 Building on a rich history with modern needs